wernsey/rengine/DEVNOTES.md

 implies that there should be a `SetDirty()` function that changes the titlebar, causes the user to be prompted for a save on exit, and disables the set working directory menu option.

-~~I should actually have the tilesets be part of the map structure.
-This will help with managing resources when I implement the push/pop of game states later. _Are the tileset bitmaps obtained through the resources module?_~~

-A menu option to reload the current tileset bitmap.
-The use case is that you may have the file open in a paint program while you're editing your level, and want to see how your changes affect the level.

 # Other Tools